gnolang/gno/docs/concepts/packages.md

 View the package on-chain [here](https://gno.land/p/demo/seqid), or on GitHub, [here](https://github.com/gnolang/gno/tree/master/examples/gno.land/p/demo/seqid).

-## Packages vs Standard Libraries
+## Pure packages vs Standard Libraries

-Apart from packages, Gno, like Go, has standard libraries.
+Apart from pure packages, Gno, like Go, has standard libraries.
 To better understand the difference between these two concepts, let's compare a few specific points:
-- Packages can be written and deployed by anyone at any time, while standard libraries require thorough battle-testing and reviews by the core team & community before being added to the language
+- Pure packages can be written and deployed by anyone at any time, while standard libraries require thorough battle-testing and reviews by the core team & community before being added to the language
-- Standard libraries usually provide low-level necessities for the language, while packages utilize them to create a broader range of functionality
+- Standard libraries usually provide low-level necessities for the language, while pure packages utilize them to create a broader range of functionality